ChangePool/cardano-improvement-proposals/incentives/response.md

 The _Analysis of Cardano's Incentive Mechanism_ report aims to assess the economic health and performance of Cardano’s stake pool incentive scheme, including the delegation model used to define network security.

-The report relies on false assumptions about human motivation while providing important historical information about the long-term effects of the incentive mechanism on the health and wellbeing of stake pool operators (SPOs).
+The report makes false assumptions about human motivation while providing important historical information about the long-term effects of the incentive mechanism on the health and wellbeing of stake pool operators (SPOs).

 ## Motivation